Star Trek: Discovery: Critical response

-Star Trek: Discovery has an 86% approval rating on the review aggregator website Rotten Tomatoes, while Metacritic, which uses a weighted average, has assigned a score of 73 out of 100 based on reviews from 41 critics, indicating "generally favorable reviews".
+Star Trek: Discovery has an 85% approval rating on the review aggregator website Rotten Tomatoes, while Metacritic, which uses a weighted average, has assigned a score of 73 out of 100 based on reviews from 41 critics, indicating "generally favorable reviews".

-For the first season, Rotten Tomatoes reported an 82% approval score with an average rating of 7/10 based on 371 reviews.
+For the first season, Rotten Tomatoes reported an 83% approval score with an average rating of 7.05/10 based on 374 reviews.
 The website's critical consensus reads, "Although it takes an episode to achieve liftoff, Star Trek: Discovery delivers a solid franchise installment for the next generation—boldly led by the charismatic Sonequa Martin-Green."
 Metacritic assigned a score of 72 out of 100 based on reviews from 20 critics, indicating "generally favorable reviews".

-Rotten Tomatoes reported an 81% approval score for the second season, with an average rating of 7.3/10 based on 208 reviews.
+Rotten Tomatoes reported an 81% approval score for the second season, with an average rating of 7.35/10 based on 209 reviews.
 The website's critical consensus reads, "The second season of Discovery successfully—if stubbornly—cleans up the problematic storylines of Trek past while still effectively dramatizing new takes on the lore."
 Metacritic assigned a score of 72 out of 100 based on reviews from 10 critics, indicating "generally favorable reviews".

-Rotten Tomatoes reported a 91% approval score for the third season, with an average rating of 7.7/10 based on 33 reviews.
+Rotten Tomatoes reported a 91% approval score for the third season, with an average rating of 7.7/10 based on 35 reviews.
 The website's critical consensus reads, "With less canonical baggage and a welcome dose of character development, Discovery continues to forge its own path and is narratively all the better for it."
 Metacritic assigned a score of 75 out of 100 based on reviews from 8 critics, indicating "generally favorable reviews".

-For the fourth season, Rotten Tomatoes reported a 92% approval score with an average rating of 8.10/10 based on 13 reviews.
+For the fourth season, Rotten Tomatoes reported an 88% approval score with an average rating of 8.1/10 based on 17 reviews.
 The website's critical consensus reads, "Michael Burnham finally comes into her own—and so does Discovery—in a confident fourth season that embraces the series' more heartfelt take on the Star Trek mythos."

+For the fifth season, Rotten Tomatoes reported an 80% approval score with an average rating of 6.7/10 based on 20 reviews.
+The website's critical consensus reads, "Lightening up just in time for one last voyage, Star Trek: Discovery concludes with a quest that sends this particular crew off in rousing fashion."